 You check in with the dental professional periodically via chat or email.
 Someone is watching your progress, but you may have no formal appointments to keep.

 Some people enjoy working with a dental professional in a series of hands-on appointments.
 But there are clear advantages to using a telemedicine approach.

-- Efficacy.
-When researchers conduct studies of aligners, and they include at-home aligners as well as Invisalign, they find similar effectiveness rates to Invisalign alone.
+- Efficacy: When researchers conduct studies of teeth aligners, and they include at-home aligners as well as Invisalign, they find similar effectiveness rates to Invisalign alone.

-- Cost savings.
-Traditional braces can cost up to $4,937 without insurance.
+- Cost savings: Traditional braces can cost up to $4,937 without insurance.
 Some aligners can cost up to $8,000 without insurance.
-By contrast, treatment with at-home aligners like Byte costs $1,895.
+By contrast, treatment with at-home aligners like Byte costs $1,999.

 Some people also appreciate the opportunity to stay away from a crowded, loud office filled with other people.
-Staying home to improve their smile is a much better option when measured against office visits.
+Improving your smile at home is a much better option when measured against regular office visits.

 Drawbacks of At-Home Options